OpenLiberty/ci.gradle/docs/Gradle9MigrationGuide.md

 # Gradle 8 to Gradle 9 Migration Guide for Liberty Gradle Plugin Users

-This guide provides step-by-step instructions for migrating your Liberty Gradle Plugin projects from Gradle 8 to Gradle 9.
+This guide provides step-by-step instructions for migrating your projects that use the Liberty Gradle Plugin from Gradle 8 to Gradle 9.
 It focuses on the key changes that affect end users and provides practical examples to help you update your build scripts.

 ## Table of Contents